 ENTiTi, Aurasma, mobile devices, iOS, Android, and video cameras.

 Laptop; mobile device (iOS or Android); ENTiTi software (free to download); and an Aurasma account.

-Mark Banit is a learning solutions architect at ivari, a Canadian life insurance provider.
-With a background in multimedia design, Mark has been creating engaging digital learning experiences for over 14 years.
+Mark Banit is a senior manager of design at the Royal Bank of Canada (RBC).
+With a background in multimedia design, Mark has been creating engaging digital learning experiences for over 15 years.
 Prior to moving into corporate learning and development, he spent 10 years working in the higher education sector creating interactive online learning, providing consulting, and training other developers.
-In his current role Mark leverages technology and multimedia to develop corporate training initiatives, designs promotional learning campaigns, and is the LMS technical administrator.
+At RBC, Mark manages the design and development of effective learning strategies and solutions deployed throughout the organization.